josephspurrier/polarbearblog/README.md

 When `PBB_LOCAL` is set, the following things will happen:

-- data storage will be the local filesystem instead of in GCP Cloud Storage
+- data storage will be the local filesystem instead of in Google Cloud Storage
 - redirects will no be attempted so you can use localhost:8080
 - MFA, if enable will accept any number and will always pass validation
 - Google Analytics will be disabled if set